-Glass and Steel is a selection of mystical, shimmering sounds — from short, metallic hits to sub basses and long shimmering pads — created from found objects, hit, bowed and plucked virtuosically by leading experimental percussionist Paul Clarvis.
-Recorded with meticulous and intimate intensity on our dry stage at Spitfire Studios in London, each sound has been exhaustively investigated and played to its strengths — using different beaters, flicks, bows and pinches — to give you the most exciting results.
-Some objects were filled with water, rotating them as they were struck to capture a sense of motion.
+Glass and Steel is a collection of mystical, shimmering sounds — short, metallic hits, long sub-basses and shimmering pads created from found objects, hit, bowed and plucked by leading experimental percussionist Paul Clarvis.
+Recorded meticulously on our dry stage at Spitfire Studios in London, each sound has been played to its strengths, using different beaters and bows, to give you the most exciting results.
+Some objects were filled with water, rotating them as they were struck, to capture a sense of motion.

-As well as capturing the rare beauty of each instrument, we have also created over 235 presets — some simple, some warped beyond recognition — to demonstrate how these magical, otherworldly sounds can be used.
+As well as capturing the rare beauty of each instrument, we have created over 235 warped presets — some organic, and some warped beyond recognition — demonstrating how these magical, otherworldly sounds can be used.
 Included in this is a selection of sequenced rhythms that interact with our sophisticated eDNA engine to create pulsing tension beds and mystical atmospheres.

 One of the things we struggle with as composers is the sonic stereotype associated with certain recognisable instruments.
 We strive to mix the sonic characteristics of known instruments with those of lesser known or invented instruments, so that the same effect can be achieved without falling into stereotypes.
 This beautiful and mystical selection has found its way onto scores as far reaching as psychological thrillers, science fiction, fantasy and horror, through to nature and space documentaries.